 Knowing when and how your rooms are being used, allows you to:

 - Reduce inefficient room usage

 - Plan for growth and build-outs effectively

-To see firsthand how Vyopta provides these insights, take our Guided Tour and choose Room Insights.
+To see firsthand how Vyopta provides these insights, take our Guided Tour and choose Workspace Insights.